Chances are, you or some of your friends and relatives wear eyeglasses due to being nearsighted or farsighted. But what does that really mean?

 - Atropine eye drops, which effectively slow the progression of myopia

 - Wearing multifocal eyeglasses or soft contact lenses limits the progression of myopia, compared to single vision glasses or contact lenses.

 What is Farsightedness?

 Farsightedness, also known as hyperopia, is when a person can see distant objects clearly, but close-up objects appear out of focus.

 Farsightedness occurs when the eyeball is too short or the cornea’s curve is too flat, causing light to reach a point of focus beyond the retina instead of on the retina.

 Farsightedness is often an issue from birth, but it can take a while to diagnose since a developing brain has the ability to adapt.
 Children with hyperopia may develop an eye turn or lazy eye.

 As with nearsightedness, people with farsightedness can benefit from eyeglasses such as bifocals or transitional lenses, contacts, or corrective surgery.
 Some people might need to wear glasses and contacts all the time while others might need them only for computer work, reading, and other up-close tasks.

 A comprehensive eye exam tests for myopia and hyperopia.
-Contact Browz Eyeware in Calgary to schedule your eye exam so that you can start to see clearly.
+Contact Browz Eyeware in Bridgeland to schedule your eye exam so that you can start to see clearly.

 Want to Learn More?
 Read on!